This post may contain Affiliate Links. Please see my Disclaimer for more details.

 The homemade buttermilk waffles are made with melted butter, eggs, sugar, baking powder, buttermilk, and vanilla extract.
 I like to whip up my waffles while the chicken marinates in the fridge.
 Then I keep them warm in a 200°F oven until I finish frying my chicken.

-Other times, I just double the waffle recipe to keep some in the freezer so I can have a quick breakfast or brunch.
+Other times, I double the waffle recipe and freeze some for a quick breakfast or brunch.
 Who needs Eggos when you have an incredible waffle recipe?

 What are Chicken and Waffles?

-Fried chicken and waffles is a dish that is a popular breakfast, lunch, and dinner option in the African-American community.
-It has become popular all across the United States.
+Fried chicken and waffles are a popular breakfast, lunch, and dinner option in the African-American community and have become popular all across the United States.

 For clarity, waffles are Dutch, so we have them to thank for introducing America to waffles.
 Also, during colonial times, enslaved people were in charge of cooking, and fried chicken originated from fricasseed chicken.
 Think chicken and gravy.
 It makes sense why older recipes would call for gravy to be made with the grease the chicken was fried in.

-The most famous restaurant that sells chicken and waffles is Roscoe's Chicken and Waffles in Los Angeles, California.
-Herb Hudson opened the restaurant in 1976 and is a Harlem native.
-No wonder he brought Harlem's famous pairing to the west coast.
+The most famous restaurant selling chicken and waffles is Roscoe's Chicken and Waffles in Los Angeles, California.
+Herb Hudson, a Harlem native, opened the restaurant in 1976.
+It's no wonder he brought Harlem's famous pairing to the West Coast.

-A famous Jazz nightclub named Wells Supper club in Harlem opened in 1938.
+A famous Jazz nightclub, Wells Supper Club, opened in 1938 in Harlem.
 The shared story is that jazz musicians would arrive after dinner but too early for breakfast, so the kitchen would serve them fried chicken and waffles.

-We can thank Mr. Wells for starting the trend because when his well-friends like Sammy Davis Jr. and Nat King Cole raved about the combination, it became a staple for visitors in New York City.
+We can thank Mr. Wells for starting the trend because when his well-known friends, such as Sammy Davis Jr. and Nat King Cole, raved about the combination, it became a staple for visitors to New York City.

-The same thing happened for Mr. Hudson in Los Angeles; famous visitors like Stevie Wonder and other Motown legends would visit when they were in town and helped spread the popularity of the dish.
+The same thing happened for Mr. Hudson in Los Angeles; famous visitors like Stevie Wonder and other Motown legends would visit when they were in town and helped spread the dish's popularity.

 Before you start whipping up this fried chicken and waffles recipe, look at this list of ingredients to ensure you have everything you need for finger-licking fried chicken and waffles.